Love Yunge from the Desert: Synopsis

 & decides to leave home.
 She ventures out to Chang'An to find him.
-Brother Ling also has not forgotten her all these years & is now Emperor.
-He still has the embroidered shoe she had given him when they parted ways & has been waiting for her in Chang'An as promised.
+Brother Ling also has not forgotten her all these years and is now Emperor.
+He still has the embroidered shoe she had given him when they parted ways and has been waiting for her in Chang'An as promised.

 On arriving in Chang'An, she mistakes Liu BuYi (Liu Xun) for Brother Ling (Liu FuLing) when she sees his jade pendant which Liu FuLing also has (both pendants were given to them by their father, the previous Emperor).
-She is heartbroken, because Liu BuYi (Liu Xun) already has someone he loves, Xu PingJun, & thinks he has forgotten about her.
-She tries to forget him & let go, but cannot.
+She is heartbroken, because Liu BuYi (Liu Xun) already has someone he loves, Xu PingJun, and thinks he has forgotten about her.
+She tries to forget him and let go, but cannot.
 She becomes best friends with Xu PingJun.
-She helps Liu BuYi & Xu PingJun get married as she sees how much in love they are.
+She helps Liu BuYi and Xu PingJun get married as she sees how much in love they are.
 Xu PingJun becomes pregnant with Liu BuYi's child after they are married.

 Yun Ge meets a handsome, rich young man, Meng Jue on her arrival in Chang'An.
 She doesn't remember him.
 When they were young, Yun Ge and Brother Ling met him in a desert city, Wu Lei City, when they were bought there by the City Master.
 He told them his name was Qiu Sheng.
-They all find out the City Master is evil & are successful in escaping the city.
-After Brother Ling left, YunGe saw Meng Jue, he was injured in a fight & needed a doctor, but he doesn't have any money.
+They all find out the City Master is evil and are successful in escaping the city.
+After Brother Ling left, YunGe saw Meng Jue, he was injured in a fight and needed a doctor, but he doesn't have any money.
 Yun Ge gave him her another embroidered shoe which has precious pearls on it, so he would have money to see a doctor to treat his injuries.
-Meng Jue never forgot Yun Ge & is in love with her.
-He helps her to get a place to stay, new clothes & a job in a restaurant as a head chef.
-He is also an ambitious business man seeking power & influence.
+Meng Jue never forgot Yun Ge and is in love with her.
+He helps her to get a place to stay, new clothes and a job in a restaurant as a head chef.
+He is also an ambitious business man seeking power and influence.
 He knows Liu BuYi is not Brother Ling, but doesn't tell Yun Ge.
 Letting her believe Brother Ling doesn't remember her.
-Meng Jue keeps her away from the real Brother Ling, in hopes she will forget Brother Ling & fall in love with him.
+Meng Jue keeps her away from the real Brother Ling, in hopes she will forget Brother Ling and fall in love with him.
 After Liu BuYi marries Xu PingJun, she tries to forget Brother Ling since she believes he is now married.